-Indirect Emissions - upstream activities include employee commuting, business travel, transportation from suppliers and all goods & services your business purchased.
-Downstream activities include deliveries to customers, our customers use of and disposal of our products = 63,877 kgCO2e
+Indirect Emissions - upstream activities include employee commuting, business travel, transportation from suppliers and all goods and services our business purchased.
+Downstream activities include deliveries to customers, our customers use of and disposal of our products.
+Total emissions 65.1 tCO2e, contribution to 84.3% of our overall footprint.